What is a Shoulder Dislocation?

 What is the Most Common Type of Shoulder Dislocation?

-The most common type of shoulder injury seen in emergency rooms are shoulder dislocations.
+The most common type of shoulder injury seen in emergency rooms are dislocated shoulder.
 An anterior shoulder dislocation is the most frequent type of dislocation–accounting for 95% of all shoulder dislocation cases.
 An anterior dislocation occurs when the humeral head is displaced out of the socket and comes toward the front of the body, or anteriorly, and slightly inferiorly.

-Posterior shoulder dislocations account for 2% – 4% of all shoulder dislocations.
+Posterior shoulder dislocations account for 2% – 4% of all dislocated shoulders.
 In these, the humeral head is displaced out of the socket and goes toward the back of the body, or posteriorly.
 Posterior dislocations are commonly caused by seizures, electric shocks, or falling with the arm out across your body.

 What Causes a Shoulder Dislocation?

 The first priority is to get the ball back into the socket or reduce the glenohumeral joint.
-After this is accomplished, factors such as the age of the patient, one’s activity level, and whether one has sustained any prior shoulder dislocations, are all considered to determine the best treatment plan.
+After this is accomplished, factors such as the age of the patient, one’s activity level, and whether one has sustained any prior dislocated shoulders, are all considered to determine the best treatment plan.